yegor256/blog/_drafts/_gearbox.md

 An immutable object may not only represent but even encapsulate a mutable one.
 Just like in the previous example, a mutable file was encapsulated.
-Even though it was represented by an immutable class `Path`, the real file on disc was mutable.
+Even though it was represented by the immutable class `Path`, the real file on disk was mutable.
 We can do the same, but in memory:

 {% highlight java %}